Is Your Employer's PF Contribution Taxable? Seeking Quick Clarification

 vats_lokesh

-employer contribution towards recognized pension scheme does not come under groos income of employee and hence not taxable.
+Employer contribution towards a recognized pension scheme does not come under the gross income of the employee and hence is not taxable.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute